Adonis-Tibebe/ShippingDataProduct/README.md

   dvc pull
   ```

-## Extending the Project
-- The project is ready for further development, such as:
-  - **FastAPI backend:** The `docker-compose.yml` reserves port 8000 for a future FastAPI (or similar) backend, but this is currently just a placeholder and not implemented yet.
-  - Integrating with PostgreSQL for structured data storage.
-  - Building data analysis or visualization notebooks in `notebooks/`.

-## Dependencies
-See `requirements.txt` for the full list.
-Key packages:
-- Telethon
-- python-dotenv
-- DVC
-- Docker, Docker Compose
-- dbt (for analytics in ShippingData/)
+---

 ## License

- None
+_None_

 ---

+## For More Details

-For more details, see the code in `src/services/telegram_scrapper.py`, `src/utils/Extractors.py`, the `scripts/` directory, and the `ShippingData/` dbt project.
+See the code in each directory, the subdirectory READMEs, and the dbt and Dagster documentation.
 For questions, open an issue or contact the maintainer.